-- Ask leading questions; - Ask the child to write down their account or draw their concerns; - Investigate with, or without, others; - Take photographs of marks; - Ask the child to remove clothing; - Attempt any medical judgement; - Arrange a medical examination; - Electronically record an interview; - Email concerns directly to the DSL all concerns must be shared verbally and then recorded on CPOMS; and - Interview children in groups. - In addition, there may be times, particularly when communicating with a child during periods of isolation or whole school closure due to Covid-19, when a member of staff 'suspects' a child may be at risk but has no real evidence and the child has not disclosed any information.
-Under such circumstances the member of staff should not attempt to investigate the matter themselves before going to the DSL with more secure information.
-The member of staff should immediately share concerns with the DSL even if no specific disclosure is made. - The DSL will monitor completed 'Notes of Concern' forms on CPOMS on a weekly basis to identify patterns of concerning behaviour and take the necessary steps based on this information. - If a member of staff has significant concerns about a student and passes the information to a member of the Safeguarding team, but no referral is made, the staff member will be informed and clear reasons will be given for this decision.
+- Ask leading questions;

+- Ask the child to write down their account or draw their concerns;

+- Investigate with, or without, others;

+- Take photographs of marks;

+- Ask the child to remove clothing;

+- Attempt any medical judgement;

+- Arrange a medical examination;

+- Electronically record an interview;

+- Email concerns directly to the DSL all concerns must be shared verbally and then recorded on CPOMS; and

+- Interview children in groups.

+- The DSL will monitor completed 'Notes of Concern' forms on CPOMS on a weekly basis to identify

+patterns of concerning behaviour and take the necessary steps based on this information.

+- If a member of staff has significant concerns about a student and passes the information to a member of the Safeguarding team, but no referral is made, the staff member will be informed and clear reasons will be given for this decision.
 If the member of staff continues to have concerns they should discuss the matter with the Headteacher (unless the Headteacher is the subject of their concern).
-If the member of staff remains concerned they should contact the local authority Safeguarding Advisor or notify Children's Social Care via a request for support form to the CASS. - It is important to note that any member of staff can refer their concerns to children's social care directly.
+If the member of staff remains concerned they should contact the local authority Safeguarding Advisor or notify Children's Social Care via a request for support form to the CASS.

+- It is important to note that any member of staff can refer their concerns to children's social care directly.
 If the child's situation does not appear to be improving the staff member should press the DSL for re-consideration and make direct contact with children's social care to re-refer themselves.
-Staff should refer to the school Whistleblowing policy to raise concerns about individual safeguarding concerns or general concerns about poor or unsafe practice and potential failures in the school's safeguarding systems. - If a member of staff is unable to find one of the Safeguarding Team in school, they have a responsibility to refer their concerns directly to CASS (0121 303 1888) if they feel the child is at risk of harm. - From October 2015 if a member of staff discovers that an act of FGM appears to have been carried out on a girl aged under 18 they have a statutory duty to report it to the Police.
+Staff should refer to the school Whistleblowing policy to raise concerns about individual safeguarding concerns or general concerns about poor or unsafe practice and potential failures in the school's safeguarding systems.

+- If a member of staff is unable to find one of the Safeguarding Team in school, they have a

+responsibility to refer their concerns directly to CASS (0121 303 1888) if they feel the child is at risk of harm.

+• From October 2015 if a member of staff discovers that an act of FGM appears to have been carried out on a girl aged under 18 they have a statutory duty to report it to the Police.
 Failure to report such cases will result in disciplinary sanctions.